What Is A Breast Biopsy?

-At South Jersey Radiology Associates, we perform breast biopsies using 2D mammography, 3D mammography (including tomosynthesis-guided [3D] biopsy), ultrasound, and MRI.
+At South Jersey Radiology Associates, we perform breast biopsies using 2D mammography, 3D mammography, ultrasounds, and MRIs.
 Each modality provides us with different information about the breast tissue and we may use one or all to help us make a diagnosis.
 Armed with the latest diagnostic imaging equipment, we can detect even the smallest abnormality or the slightest change in breast tissue.